 Habitat for Humanity is an ecumenical Christian organization.
-We are founded on and cling to the teachings of Jesus Christ.
-He is why we do what we do.
-However, we do not proselytize or require anyone who is involved with our organization to share our beliefs: not our volunteers, not our board members, not our homeowners.
-The cooperation and involvement of the local church body makes a clear and eloquent statement about putting our faith into action.
+We are founded on and cling to Christian principles.
+Jesus Christ is why we do what we do.
+However, we do not proselytize or require anyone who is involved with our organization to share our beliefs, including volunteers, board members, staff, and homeowners.
+The cooperation and involvement of the local church body allows us to make a clear and eloquent statement about putting our faith into action.

 THE FOUR POINTS OF CHURCH INVOLVEMENT

-In an effort to unite the congregations of the St. Vrain Valley, HFHSVV urges the worshiping bodies of our community to join together in prayer for the mission of Habitat for Humanity.
-Additionally, HFHSVV has identified four points of tactical involvement from which churches can choose.
+In an effort to unite the congregations of our area, St. Vrain Habitat urges the worshiping bodies of our community to join together in prayer for the mission of Habitat for Humanity.
+Additionally, St. Vrain Habitat has identified four points of tactical involvement from which churches can choose.
 The various points allow individual churches to choose a level of involvement based on their outreach and mission's goals.
 Each point offers a unique set of opportunities to touch the lives of the families we are serving as well as the community in which we live and worship.

 The following is a list of our current faith partners: